scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_list_objects.rst

 Response
 ````````

-In response, Zenko returns only the keys that start with the specified prefix.
+In response, XDM   returns only the keys that start with the specified prefix.
 Further, it uses the delimiter character to group keys that contain the
 same substring until the first occurrence of the delimiter character
 after the specified prefix.
-For each such key group Zenko returns one
+For each such key group XDM   returns one
 CommonPrefixes element in the response.
 The keys grouped under this
 CommonPrefixes element are not returned elsewhere in the response.
 The
 value returned in the CommonPrefixes element is a substring, from the